CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 - @param {string[]} matchUpIds - array of matchUpIds to be scheduled
 - @param {object} schedule - { venueId?: string; scheduledDayDate?: string; scheduledTime?: string }

+## bulkUpdatePublishedEventIds

+- @param {object} tournamentRecord - passed in automatically by tournamentEngine
+- @param {object[]} outcomes - array of outcomes to be applied to matchUps, relevent attributes: { eventId: string; drawId: string; }

+Returns a filtered array of publishedEventIds from all eventIds which are included in a bulkMatchUpStatusUpdate

 ---

 ## checkInParticipant